This guide describes the process of moving data from on-premises Hadoop Distributed File System (HDFS) to Google Cloud (Google Cloud).

 Keeping your data synchronized in a hybrid solution

-One of the challenges of using a hybrid solution is that sometimes a job needs to access data from both GCP and from on-premises systems.
+One of the challenges of using a hybrid solution is that sometimes a job needs to access data from both Google Cloud and from on-premises systems.
 If a dataset must be accessed in both environments, you need to establish a primary storage location for it in one environment and maintain a synchronized copy in the other.

 The challenges of synchronizing data are similar, regardless of the primary location you choose.
 You need a way to identify when data has changed and a mechanism to propagate changes to the corresponding copies.
 If there is a potential for conflicting changes, you also need to develop a strategy for resolving them.